MrPrimate/ddb-proxy/README.md

 Visit `YOUR_URL_HERE/ping` e.g. `https://myddbproxy.example.com/ping`

+## Why can't the ddb importer use the proxy?

+The proxy needs to be reachable from your client (eg. your personal computer).
+Foundry needs to be able to reach it as well.
+After this is solved, go to ddb-importer settings, enter the reachable URL (eg. https://my-ddb-importer-proxy.domain.com , add the port if not running on port 443, by default it is port 3000), check the checkbox "use custom proxy", hit save changes and continue using the proxy.

 ## Why is x feature missing

 This is a cut down, MVP implementation of the proxy, it is meant for individual use and does not implement caching.
 It should not be run as a service for others.